John W. Campbell

 "super-science" space opera under his own name and other stories under his primary pseudonym, Don A. Stuart.
 Campbell also used the pen names Karl Van Kampen and Arthur McCann.
 His novella Who Goes There?
-(1938) was adapted as the films The Thing from Another World (1951), The Thing (1982), and The Thing (2011).
+(1938) was adapted as the films The Thing from Another World (1951) and The Thing (1982); as well as a prequel The Thing (2011).

 Campbell began writing science fiction at age 18 while attending MIT.
 He published six short stories, a novel, and eight letters in the science fiction magazine Amazing Stories from 1930 to 1931.
 This work established Campbell's reputation as a writer of space adventure.
 In 1934, he began to write science fiction stories of a different sort under the pseudonym Don A. Stuart.
 From 1930 until 1937, Campbell was prolific and successful under both names; he stopped writing fiction shortly after he became editor of Astounding in 1937.
-In his capacity as an editor, Campbell published the earliest work, and helped shape the careers of, nearly every important science-fiction author to debut between 1938 and 1946, including Isaac Asimov, Robert A. Heinlein, Theodore Sturgeon, and Arthur C. Clarke.
+In his capacity as an editor, Campbell published the earliest work, and helped shape the careers of nearly every important science-fiction author to debut between 1938 and 1946, including Isaac Asimov, Robert A. Heinlein, Theodore Sturgeon, and Arthur C. Clarke.